-The health crisis has hit our income hard.
-Lockdown halted the fundraising events we rely on to power our lifesaving service.
-Yet our volunteer lifeboat crew has never stopped being on call 24/7, ready and willing to save lives.
-They still need protective crew kit and fuel to launch our lifeboats.
+If you enjoy watching our live cam please consider a donation to support Porthcawl’s volunteer crew.
+Throughout the pandemic our volunteer lifeboat crew have never stopped being on call 24/7, ready and willing to save lives.
+However, the health crisis has hit our income hard as many of the fundraising events we rely on to power our lifesaving service have been cancelled.
+The crew still need protective crew kit and fuel to launch our lifeboats.
 With your support, our crew will always be ready, right now and in the future.

 Current Wind Speed

 The temperature of our waters can steal the air from your lungs and leave you helpless in seconds.

 Around half the people who drown slip, trip or fall into the water.
 They don’t expect to get wet.